 Nowadays, brands need to create ideal experiences for their users and appointing a team of User Experience (UX) designers is more and more popular amongst businesses looking to improve interest from their community.
 The Prototype team, a UX design agency, has created a whitepaper to help guide you with your user-experience design and this blog summarizes some of the main points.
 Give us your feedback in the comments below - got any extra tips to share?

 As a brand, you need to focus on each leg of the journey that your users take when they interact with you.
 If you are a bank, you need to consider in-store experiences, experiences with the ATM machine and online banking experiences.
 The online user experience needs to be perfect to compete with the ever-competitive online world.
-Here are our top 8 rules for great user experience design:
+Here are our top 8 UX design rules:

 Familiarity: The experience that your user has should be so familiar and seamless that it shouldn't be even something they have to stop and think about.
 The login process should be easy, navigation should be easy and tasks should be easy.
 When they have to think, they are gone.